 - Art should be born from the materials.

-* Jean Dubuffet, source of artist quotes on art brut & life: ”Notes pour les finslettrés”; as quoted in ”Jean Dubuffet, Works, writings Interviews”, ed. by Valerie da Costa and Fabrice Hergott, Ediciones Polígrafa, Barcelona 2006, p.
-(French painter sculptor who coined ‘art brut’; famous for his many spontaneous portrait paintings and public sculptures; at the bottom links for more biography facts of Dubuffet )
+* artist quote on the material aspects in creation as an essential force: ”Notes pour les finslettrés”; as quoted in ”Jean Dubuffet, Works, writings Interviews”, ed. by Valerie da Costa and Fabrice Hergott, Ediciones Polígrafa, Barcelona 2006, p.

 - I want my street to be crazy, I want my avenues, shops and buildings, to enter into a crazy dance, and this is why I deform and distort their outlines and colours.
 However I always come up against the same difficulty, that if all the elements were one by one deformed and distorted excessively, if in the end nothing remained of their real outlines, I would have totally effaced the location that I intended to suggest, that I wished to transform.